-For the quadrat sites, including all the Level 1-3 sites in the quadrat monitoring units, and using the number of pairs monitored for reproduction (n = 26), the 2022 reproductive rate was 0.50 (Table 4).
-The five-year running average for reproductive rate among quadrat sites is 0.46 (Table 4).
-The core site average reproductive rate is typically greater than the quadrat site rate, as would be expected given the selection of the core sites based on assumed habitat quality and history of successful reproduction, and this was the case again in 2022.
+For the quadrat sites, including all the Level 1-3 sites in the quadrat monitoring units, and using the number of pairs monitored for reproduction (n = 6), the 2023 reproductive rate was 0.33 (Table 4).
+The five-year rolling average for reproductive rate among quadrat sites is 0.49 (Table 4).
+The five-year rolling average for reproductive rate among quadrat sites and core sites is similar this year, possibly due to the greater barred owl influence across the property over the past ten years.

 The NSOSRP recommended monitoring both the core sites and quadrat sites for occupancy and reproduction and comparing the results to other study sites within the region.
 Because the HRC core sites and quadrat sites are managed in ways that are specific to the HCP, a comparison of trends in occupancy and reproduction with other study sites that are managed under different strategies (e.g., intensive timber harvest, moderate harvest, little to no harvest) can provide insight as to how the HCP is working and possibly what other factors may be affecting the spotted owl population (e.g., barred owls, climate).
-The available information indicates that trends for both the core and quadrat sites continue to track the results of other study areas over time (Figure 4).
+The available information indicates that trends for both the core and quadrat sites continue to track the results of other study areas over time (i.e., Figure 4).